Macrometacorp/docs/docs/cep/query-guide/functions/context/getvar.md

 FROM InputStream[region == context:getVar('region')];
 ```

-The query selects the `customerName` from the `InputStream` collection for each record where the `region` value matches the value obtained from the `context:getVar('region')` function.
+The query selects the `customerName` from the `InputStream` for each record where the `region` value matches the value obtained from the `context:getVar('region')` function.
 The resulting data is then inserted into the `OutputStream`.
 Essentially, this query filters records based on the matching region and inserts only the `customerName` into the `OutputStream`.